Tony Bennett (sociologist)

-Tony Bennett (born 1947) is a British sociologist who has held academic positions in the United Kingdom and Australia.
-His work focusses on cultural studies and cultural history.
+Frederick Anthony Bennett (born 12 February 1947) is a British and Australian sociologist who has held academic positions in the United Kingdom and Australia.
+His work focusses on cultural studies, cultural policy, and cultural history.

 Early life and education

-Bennett was born in Manchester and earned a BA in Politics, Philosophy and Economics at Oxford University in 1968 and a PhD in sociology at Sussex University in 1972.
+Tony Bennett was born Frederick Anthony Bennett on 12 February 1947 in Manchester, England.
+He earned a BA in Politics, Philosophy and Economics at Oxford University in 1968 and a PhD in sociology at Sussex University in 1972 that was focussed on the relations between the concepts of realism and class consciousness in the work of György Lukács.